CenterForSpatialResearch/MappingForTheUrbanHumanities/Tutorials/08_AnalyzingData02.md

 To answer this we can compare this new raster data layer with the two economic urban boundaries we first added into our map project.
 This will be a purely visual comparison.

+Symbolize these three datasets in a manner which will allow you to make comparisons between them.

 ![calc](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/AnalyzingData02/07.png)

 What can we say about the relationship between these three modes of defining the urban area of New York City?